icon

 MDF (Medium Density Fiberboard)

-• Smooth and uniform surface – Ideal for painting and veneering.
+• Smooth surface for finishes

 4. Chipboard (Particle Board)